Cathedral Metropolitana © Richie Diesterheft

 Situated in the Plaza de Mayo, the Neoclassical Cathedral Metropolitana houses the tomb of General José de San Martin, the revered hero who liberated Argentina from the Spanish.
-The General was originally buried in Franche, but in 1880 his body was exhumed, transported to Beunos Aires and buried again, this time in a mausoleum designed by a French sculptor.
-The mausoleum is "guarded" by three sculptures, each a life-size female figure representing Argentina, Chile and Peru, respectively.
+The General was originally buried in Franche, but his body was exhumed in 1880, transported to Beunos Aires and buried again, this time in a mausoleum designed by a French sculptor.
+The mausoleum is guarded by three sculptures, each a life-size female figure representing Argentina, Chile and Peru.

-Some interesting things to see in the cathedral are the two pulpits, made by the sculptor Juan Antonio Gaspar Hernandez, the director of Beunos Aires' first art school, the 1871 Walcker Organ containing more than 3,500 tubes, one of the finest examples of a Walcker Organ, a wide variety of colonial sculptures and a collection of very good colonial oil paintings.
+Some interesting things to see in the cathedral are the two pulpits, made by the sculptor Juan Antonio Gaspar Hernandez, the director of Buenos Aires' first art school, a wide variety of colonial sculptures, a collection of very good colonial oil paintings, and the 1871 Walcker Organ containing more than 3,500 tubes, one of the finest examples of its kind.

 Address: San Martin and Rivadavia streets, Plaza de Mayo